raweru/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 6: Create a configurable neural network

 Taking the regression problem of predicting nightly listing prices a step further, we designed a configurable neural network, that can be easily used customized just by modifying the **nn_config.yaml** file.
 We then used different configuration combinations to fine tune the neural net and get the best model, which was then saved to models/neural_networks/regression folder.
 Training was visualized using Tensorboard.
+Code can be found in **neural_net_reg.py**.

 ![Tensorboard](tensorboard.png)